 KaiOS is on the verge of becoming one of the largest mobile operating systems in the world and chances are that you have never heard of it.
 I can understand that as KaiOS is meant for ultra-budget devices which generally come with low-end hardware.
 Currently, you can find KaiOS in the Nokia Banana phone ($75) and most of the Reliance Jio phones being sold in India.
 KaiOS basically is a web-based operating system which uses apps that are developed on the web-friendly HTML 5 platform.

 While Google has launched its Android Go program to target the ultra-budget market, KaiOS still remains at the forefront, at least, as far as the Indian market is concerned.
-I can also hope that once KaiOS captures the ultra-budget segment of the smartphone market, developers will proceed to challenge Android’s authority.
+I hope that once KaiOS captures the ultra-budget segment of the smartphone market, developers will proceed to challenge Android’s authority.
 You should keep an eye out for this one, as it has a big potential of becoming a worthy Android alternative.

 - Lightweight OS